 If you make buttercream frosting and store it in the freezer, you can make it up to three months in advance.
 Just make sure to thaw it before trying to spread it on your cake.
 Hard buttercream frosting is not easily spreadable and can ruin your cake!

 Buttercream is delicious and isn’t too demanding about storage, so you can leave it at room temperature for a few days (unless you’re using French or German buttercream).
-For longer storage solutions, consider placing them in the fridge for two weeks or freeze them for three months.
+For longer storage solutions, consider placing them in the fridge for two weeks or freezing them for three months.

 Do you love buttercream frosting as much as I do?
 Where do you store it?
 Share your buttercream storage stories with us below!About Michelle